typelevel/cats-mtl/README.md

   used much less.
 To fix this `FunctorListen` and `ApplicativeLocal` are subclasses of `FunctorTell` and `ApplicativeAsk`, which have only the essentials.

+The first point there means that it's impossible for cats-mtl type classes to expose their base class instances implicitly; for example `F[_]: FunctorEmpty` isn't enough for a `Functor[F]` to be visible in implicit scope, despite `FunctorEmpty` containing a `Functor` instance as a member.
+The root cause here is that prioritizing implicit conversions with subtyping explicitly can't work with cats and cats-mtl separate, as the `Functor[F]` instance for the type from cats will always conflict with a derived instance.

+Thus `F[_]: FunctorFilter`, translated, becomes `F[_]: Functor: FunctorEmpty`.

 For some historical info on the origins of cats-mtl, see:

 https://github.com/typelevel/cats/issues/1210